DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 * Start a new import

   This is optin is always enabled.
-No matter whether how many records where filtered.
+No matter how many records where filtered.

 * Editing an existing one

-  That option requires selecting a single record in the list.
-Moreover the import state must not yet be finalized.
+  That option requires selecting a single record in the list

 Major mechanism to manage the import is a wizard.
 The context of the wizard is either (1) the import to be edited or (2) none if a new import shall be created.
 The wizard consists of three steps:
 * Create/ Update import header